Appearance

 Current scope

-This system is currently scoped to local first-person presentation only.
+This system is scoped to local first-person presentation only.
+It does not own:

 - remote third-person item presentation